OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Any field or method beginning with `internal` is off-limits.
 These fields are meant for use within `MusicLoader` and generally provide poor UX to the user.
 The only reason they are public is to make the loading process not have to rely on separate "Raw" objects.
-- Generally, `name` is used when saving music data to storage, while `resolvedName` is used when displaying music data to the user.
+- Generally, `rawName` is used when doing internal work, such as saving music data, while `resolvedName` is used when displaying music data to the user.
-    - For `Song` instances in particular, prefer `resolvedAlbumName` and `resolvedArtistName` over `album.resolvedName` and `album.artist.resolvedName`
+    - For `Song` instances in particular, prefer `resolvedAlbumName` and `resolvedArtistName` over `album.resolvedName` and `album.artist.resolvedName`, as these resolve the name in context of the song.
-    - For `Album` instances in particular, prefer `resolvedArtistName` over `artist.resolvedName`
+    - For `Album` instances in particular, prefer `resolvedArtistName` over `artist.resolvedName`, which don't actually do anything but add consistency to the `Song` function

 #### Music Access
 All music on a system is asynchronously loaded into the shared object `MusicStore`.
 Because of this, **`MusicStore` may not be available at all times**.